devanshkashyap12/Data-Analysis-Dashboard/README.md

 -📅 The yearly trend indicates a significant increase in content additions in recent years, suggesting strong expansion of Netflix's catalog over time.
 -🇮🇳 The presence of Indian titles and genres demonstrates the platform's international and regional content diversity.
 -🔎 The dashboard's filters for Show ID, Title, Country, and Genre make it possible to drill down from the overall catalog into individual titles and categories.

+##Final Conclusion:

+The dashboard shows that Netflix’s content library is diverse across countries and genres, with movies making up a larger share than TV shows.
+The U.S., India, and South Korea are among the prominently represented countries, while Drama and Comedy-related genres appear frequently.
+Overall, the dashboard provides a clear overview of Netflix’s content distribution by title, country, genre, and type.